 - Other Adjustments: Although the modifications mentioned above are some of the more common ones, by no means is that an exhaustive list.
 Other common changes can include door handles that are easier to open and light-up doorbells, among other options.

 Our Most Popular Type of ADA Compliant Home Includes the Following:

-- Two bathrooms (Again, at least the master bathroom contains a wheel-in shower).
+- Two bathrooms (The master bathroom contains a wheel-in shower).

 - A single-story home built on a slab with no basement

 - Versatility for anyone living in your home whether disabled or not